paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-066-domestic-volunteer-services.md

   (C) funds contributed by such volunteer; or

-  (D) locally generated contributions in excess of the amount required to be contributed under subsection (a) of this section, in the discretion of the recipient of a grant or contract under such subsection.
+  (D) locally generated contributions in excess of the amount required to be contributed under subsection (a), in the discretion of the recipient of a grant or contract under such subsection.

 ### Statutory Notes